How to Grow Angel’s Fishing Rod Flowers in Your Garden

 Light Preferences

-Angel’s fishing rod requires full sun so aim to plant in a location where they will receive ample sunlight every day.
+Angel’s fishing rod requires full sun, so aim to plant it in a location that receives ample sunlight every day.

 In areas with extreme heat and humidity, some summer shade is advisable.